 To make your life as a marketer easier, we’ve made a list of 20+ types of automated emails with examples that you can use for your own marketing campaigns.

-And if they seem interesting, but you’re not sure how to go about starting your first marketing automation program, check out this article.
+And if they seem interesting, but you’re not sure how to go about starting your first marketing automation program, read this guide on Marketing Automation Basics.
 It will show you in detail everything you need to consider before jumping in at the deep end with triggered campaigns.

 Thank you email